Parent Code of Conduct

 Parents and visitors who breach the Code of Conduct will be contacted by the applicable Head of School.
 Appropriate action, which may include being banned from coming onto School grounds, attending School functions or School based activities, is at the discretion of the Head of School.

-Parents who continually breach the Code of Conduct will be referred to the Headmaster, who has full discretion to take action, which may include expulsion of your son.
+Parents who continually breach the Code of Conduct will be referred to the Headmaster, who has full discretion to act, which may include expulsion of your son.

 In accordance with applicable legislation and the School’s Child Protection Policy, the Police and/or Department of Human and Health Services will be informed of any unlawful breaches of this Code.